 Your insurance company may attempt to withhold Lyme Disease disability benefits from you.
 Here’s how we can help prevent this from occurring.

 This debilitating medical condition first came to my attention during a difficult case some long time ago.
 I saw the significant impact this insidious disease can have.
+However, there are Lyme Disease disability benefits that could help you.

 Science tells us that this disease is caused by the bite of an infected black-legged tick.
 Symptoms can include a headache, fatigue, fever, extreme sensitivity to light, and other concerns.
 The problem does not stop there as the infection can damage organs of the body.